LesFerch/WallP/README.md

 3. Open a Cmd prompt and run **WallP.exe** with no parameters to see the built-in help (or double-click the Windows version).
 5. Use **WallP.exe** from the Cmd prompt, or from your own script, to set wallpaper and/or background color.

 **Note**: Some antivirus software may falsely detect the download as a virus.
-This can happen anytime you download a new executable and may require extra steps to whitelist the file.
+This can happen any time you download a new executable and may require extra steps to whitelist the file.
 In testing, no issues were encountered using Windows Defender on Windows 10 and 11, but a false positive "virus detected" occurred on Windows Server 2022.

 ## Summary